DonChong2000/TodayILearn/02.Programming/AWS Solution Architect Associate/Outline Exam.md

  - Multiple choice and Multiple response (multiple correct ans) only
  - no penalty for guessing
- - 15 unscored questions but not identified
+ - Total 65 questions, 15 unscored questions but not identified
  - Pass or fail exam
- - Score from 100-1000, passing is 720+, 80
+ - Score from 100-1000, passing is 720+, 80% up]

 **Domain 1: Design Resilient Arc hitectures - 30%**